🚀 NEW FEATURE: Edit & Rewind - Discover a new, smarter way to edit long and complex tests

 Within the SDLC process, E2E tests are performed in the Testing phase, which is situated after Coding and before Deployment.

-Why is End-to-End testing important?
+Why is End-to-End Testing Important?

 Is End-to-End testing necessary?
 It is true that more and more developers make sure to implement an E2E testing phase before the final deployment of their software.
 There are many benefits to E2E tests, but the most crucial ones are: